 Have a little spending habit that you do often?
-For me it's going to my favorite soda shop to get my caffeine fix - I would seriously go everyday if I could!
+For me it's going to my favorite soda shop to get my caffeine fix - I would seriously go every day.
 Instead of cutting that out cold turkey The Step Down Approach let's me still get my favorite drink, just not as often.
-Because lets be honest, if I decided to go cold turkey I don't have enough self control to do it for more than a few days!
+Because lets be honest, if I decided to go cold turkey I don't have enough self control to do it for more than a few days without it.

 Here's How It Works

 Imagine it like a staircase.
 At the top of the staircase is what you are spending money on, every step down the staircase you make is bettering the situation and cutting your spending habit back a little bit.
-This method is all about baby steps rather.
+This method is all about baby steps.

 So for me and my soda drinking: at the top of the staircase it may say "5 Times A Week" and at the bottom it may say "1 Time A Week", this is when you get to decide what you want your new habits, goals and savings to become.